Gaza peace plan: January 2025: second ceasefire starts

 On January 19, 2025, another ceasefire between Israel and Hamas began, after an agreement reached on January 15 following months of negotiation mediated once again by the United States, Qatar, and Egypt.
 The ceasefire had three stages; the first stage saw the release of 33 Israeli hostages in exchange for about 1,900 Palestinian prisoners.
 During that time Israeli troops withdrew from populated areas in Gaza, while humanitarian aid was sent in along with displaced Palestinians returning home.
-During the first stage of the ceasefire, talks were supposed to begin between both parties for a more permanent cessation of hostilities in a proposed second and third stages, in which more hostages would have been released by Hamas, and Israel would have released more prisoners, completely withdraw its forces, and Gaza would be reconstructed.
+During the first stage of the ceasefire, talks were supposed to begin between both parties about the specifics of a more permanent cessation of hostilities in the second and third stages.
+In the second stage, all living hostages would have been released by Hamas, and Israel would have released more Palestinian prisoners and completely withdraw its forces from Gaza.
+The third stage would involve, among others, an exchange of the bodies of dead hostages for the bodies of dead Palestinians.

+The terms of the second and third stage were written into the agreement, but the agreement nevertheless said that talks will continue on the details of the second and third stage.

+Hamas wanted the agreement to guarantee that the second and third stage will actually happen; and that, until then, the initial ceasefire will remain in force.
+Israel wanted the agreement to say that mediators (but not necessarily Hamas or Israel) will make every effort that talks about the details of the second and third stage will continue; in case they do not continue, the initial ceasefire, and all other terms of the first stage, would automatically expire after six weeks.

+According to information about the contents of the January 2025 agreement published by the Israeli media, the final text of the agreement was based on the Israeli proposal, including the mechanism allowing the ceasefire to expire.
+This led pro-Israeli commenters to argue that Israel did not violate the ceasefire when it resumed the war in March 2025.

 On January 20, 2025, U.S. President Joe Biden's presidential term ended, and he left completion of the ceasefire agreement in the hands of his successor, Donald Trump.
-Both Trump and Israeli Prime Minister Benjamin Netanyahu lead government parties on the right; though the two leaders had disagreements, Trump was seen at the time as more likely to favor Israel and give it permission to do as it pleased with Palestinian territory.
+Both Trump and Israeli Prime Minister Benjamin Netanyahu lead political parties described as right-wing, and though the two leaders had disagreements, Trump was seen at the time as more likely to favor Israel and give it permission to do as it pleased with Palestinian territory.